-14. Balances and transactions with related parties
+10. Balances and transactions with related parties

-Balances and transactions between the Entity and its subsidiaries have been eliminated on consolidation and are not disclosed in this note.
+Balances and transactions between the Entity and its subsidiaries, which are related parties of the Entity, have been eliminated on consolidation and are not disclosed in this note.
 Details of transactions between the Entity and other related parties are disclosed below.